 After half a year, “We told our dad we had worked out an alphabet – and he didn’t believe us.”

-Their father, however, invited an expert who tested them in the same way the Cherokee tribal council tested Sequoyah: by giving dictation, though in this case he especially included words that could not be written effectively in Arabic or Latin script.
+Their father, however, invited an expert who tested them in the same way the Cherokee National Tribal Council tested Sequoyah: by giving dictation (though in this case, he especially included words whose sounds could not be written effectively in Arabic or Latin script).
 One brother was told to write, then the other was told to read what had been written.

-The expert declared the boys had, indeed, created a functional alphabet, of 27 letters — and their father made up for his earlier skepticism by teaching the script in his shop at the market.
+The test over, the expert declared the boys had, indeed, created a functional alphabet, of twenty-seven letters – and their father made up for his earlier skepticism by teaching the script in his shop at the market.

 The first iteration was cursive, but people found it hard to discern the individual letters, so in their second iteration, the brothers separated the letters.

-When Ibrahima, the older brother, left to study at the University of Conakry, he took the script with him, and it began being used in classes.
-To provide content, they wrote books of practical advice — how to conduct a healthy pregnancy, how to filter water to make it drinkable—and a newspaper.
+When Ibrahima left to study at the University of Conakry, he took the script with him, and it began to be used in classes.
+To provide content, they wrote books of practical advice – how to conduct a healthy pregnancy, how to filter water to make it drinkable – and a newspaper.

 “All the books were written by hand,” Abdoulaye explained, because there were no typefaces or digital fonts.
 If they made a single mistake, they had to start writing the page again, aware that everything they wrote was, in effect, creating a linguistic standard that would be followed and thus needed to be accurate and consistent.

-By 2007 both brothers had moved to the United States, and were looking for skilled help to create fonts and keyboard software.
-By 2016 the script had been accepted by Unicode; by 2018 Google had created a Noto Sans Adlam font and an Android-friendly phone interface.
+By 2007, both brothers had moved to the United States, and were looking for skilled help to create fonts and keyboard software.
+By 2016, the script had been accepted by Unicode; by 2018, Google had created a Noto Sans Adlam font and a keyboard for Android phones.

-Perhaps most remarkably, the Barry brothers had effected substantial change in their own country and as many as 23 other countries in a west-east stripe across West and Central Africa where Fulani is spoken.
+Perhaps most remarkably, the Barry brothers had effected substantial change in their own country and as many as twenty-three other countries in a west–east band across West and Central Africa where Fulani is spoken.
 (The Adlam script is also being adapted for neighboring languages, such as Hausa.)

-“It’s about improving literacy rates generally,” Ibrahima explained.
-Now people had the chance of an education in their own language, more were learning to read and write.
-“The people who were most excited were the women,” he went on, as it made education and literacy significantly more accessible and attainable.
+”It’s about improving literacy rates generally,” Ibrahima explained.
+Now that people had the chance of an education in their own language, more were learning to read and write.
+“The people who were most excited were the women,” he went on.
+It is customary in Muslim communities to educate boys more than girls, so Adlam made education and literacy significantly more accessible and attainable.